imhimanshu/booknotes/JavaCollectionNotes.md

   The queue retrieval operations poll, remove, peek, and element access the element at the head of the queue.
   It inherits methods from AbstractQueue, AbstractCollection, Collection and Object class.

+                                                  **Deque:**

-**Deque :** Elements can be inserted and removed at both ends.
+Elements can be inserted and removed at both ends.
 Allows both LIFO and FIFO.

 **Deque interface**

 The **java.util.Deque** interface is a subtype of the **java.util.Queue** interface.
 The Deque is related to the double-ended queue that supports addition or removal of elements from either end of the data structure, it can be used as a queue (first-in-first-out/FIFO) or as a stack (last-in-first-out/LIFO).

 Methods of deque:

     add(element): Adds an element to the tail. addFirst(element): Adds an element to the head. addLast(element): Adds an element to the tail.